 Preloader using HTML, CSS & JavaScript

 There are hundreds of ways to create a preloader for your website.
 But in this post, I will show you how to create a gorgeous preload spinner only using HTML, CSS & a few lines of JavaScript.
-However, you can also convert/implement this preloader on a WordPress website.
+However, you can also convert/implement this preloader on WordPress websites.

 In the live preview/example, the preloader loads for 3 seconds to show you.
 But on a real website, we want the preloader to disappear after the page finishes loading.
 And this time is not fixed or static.
 This DOM loading time is dynamic.